Moduli of hybrid curves I: Variations of canonical measures: Monodromy

 \subsection{Admissible basis for layered graphs and hybrid curves}

-In this section, we provide a finer version of the notion of admissibility for the choice of a symplectic basis in context with hybrid curves.
-Later on, this will provide a refined control on the first $\graphgenus\times\graphgenus$ block matrices in the period matrices (corresponding to the spaces $\basisa$ and $\basisb$) and their limits.
+In this section, we refine the notion of an admissible symplectic basis in context with hybrid curves.
+Later on, this will allow to control the asymptotics of period matrices under degeneration to a hybrid curve.